TheMustafaShaikh/TheMustafaShaikh/README.md

-### Hi there 👋
+### Hi there, Mustafa Shaikh here! 👋

-- 🔭 I’m currently working as Freelancer
+- 🔭 I’m currently working as a Freelancer
 - 👯 I’m looking to collaborate on Mobile/Web Projects
 - 💬 Ask me about Javascript or any tech related stuff.
 - 📫 How to reach me: Mustafa19095@gmail.com